 • If you are going to charge money for sessions, you absolutely need to be ethical about it.
 I strongly feel that if you are going to accept payments for your work then you need to set yourself up as a business and you need to pay your taxes accordingly.
 If not, then you shouldn’t be accepting money for your work.
 Period.

 • Value yourself.
 One of the top mistakes I see photographers making is that they do not charge enough to even cover the cost of the gas that it takes them to drive to the session let alone all of the time they spent interacting with their client before the session and all of the many, many hours of editing work they will be doing long after the session is over.
 Please value yourself and this profession that we all love!
 I’ve often heard “But I don’t think my work is good enough to charge more.”
 In that case, I would strongly suggest that you go back to shooting sessions that you set up and design for free until you can get your work to the level that you do feel that you can charge more.
 One mistake I made at the beginning was that I took on any and every session without having a vision of what I wanted their session to be like.
 If you are shooting a session for free, you need to take charge and set it up so that it will show off the style of photography that you want your clients to pay for in the future.
-Take charge and control those free sessions so that your portfolio will really reflect what you’d like to do.
+Take charge and control those free sessions so that your portfolio will really reflect what you’d like to do when you set up as a legitimate business.

 Really ponder about all the time and money you are investing into each session and all of the time it will be taking away from your family.
 Was the money you charged really worth that?
 If it was, then that’s wonderful!
 If not, I’d suggest that you need to rethink your plan.
 Your time is valuable and you need to charge accordingly.

 • When you are sure of what you’d like to do with your business, then go for it!
 Since I jumped without knowing for sure what I really wanted my business to focus on I am now completely revamping my logo, my website and my portfolio to reflect the type of work that I really love to do and want to do from now on.
 This typically takes quite a bit of time and money to do.
 Thankfully, a graphic designer friend had designed my logo for me and she is willing to help me come up with another one to reflect my new vision.
 And even better, I had set my website up on a free blogspot site so I didn’t waste any money on that either.
-I can now spend all of that money I would have wasted before on a new logo and new website that will reflect what I really love to do now that I know what it is. :)
+I can now spend all of that money I would have wasted before on a new logo and new website that will reflect what I really love to do now that I know what it is. 🙂

 And, to avoid future burnout, I decided to become very exclusive to the vision I have for my business.
 This is fairly easy for me to do since my husband has a good job and I have my work with I Heart Faces…if I was the only source of income for my family then I might not be able to do this.
 To keep my photography fun and true to myself though and to keep from burning out I came to the decision that I will accept very few sessions per month and when I do they will have to be completely compatible what I am envisioning for Angie Arthur Photography.
 That way I’ll only be spending my valuable time on the types of sessions that are true to my style and my vision.